brnnnrsmssn/exGrowth/README.md

 implementation(s) are targeted at systems which most easily allow for play and use of the system. initially javascript, for use on roll20.net platform as a game script. more implementations may be made in the future.

-*all trademarks and copyrights are property of their respective owners. i make no claim to them and use them here only to reference those works. i do not believe that any work in this repository is or ever will encroach upon the rights retained by holders of the aformentioned copyrights and trademarks.*
+*all trademarks and copyrights are property of their respective owners. i make no claim to them and use them here only to reference those works.*

 ## to-do (an incomplete list)
  * determine the number of characters